Planning the Home Education Year: Part 2 – Finding Your Child’s Preferred “Intelligence” and Learning Style

 Find that article by Howard Gardner here.

 I now use this theory as a guideline, but not a rule, when thinking about plans for a neurodivergent/disabled learner.
-I also refer to learning styles in terms of preferences.
+I also refer to learning styles in terms of preferences or talents.

 According to Dr. Gardner, each of us is born with eight intelligences: